cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset

+Updated on April 02, 2019 (Updated table ranking with default vs. our proposed DetEval)

 Updated on March 14, 2019 (Updated table ranking with evaluation protocol info.)

 Updated on November 26, 2018 (Table ranking is included for reference.)